<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=90428&amp;fmt=gif">

 • Electricity, internet, phone, and other utility bills

 The convenience and assurance that comes with recurring payments have made it a popular revenue model for businesses.
-It provides a better, more consistent cash flow, reduces problems with late or non-payments, and increases customer retention by setting them up with a payment plan that requires little-to-no effort on their part and divides costly expenditures into manageable sums.
+It provides a better, more consistent cash flow, reduces problems with late or non-payments, and increases customer retention by setting them up with a payment plan that requires minimal effort on their part and divides costly expenditures into manageable sums.

 Here are just a few examples of non-recurring payments: